markpijnenburg/project/PROCESS.md

 ### Friday
 Mapped/nested the data for the donut chart.
 Tested if I could filter it on year, which I could.
 After preparing the data I made a start with the donut chart and the legend.
 Basic visualization is present.

+## Week 2
+### Monday
+Fixed the position of my donut chart in the HTML page.
+Changed my idea for the donut chart.
+I only show the top 5 industries instead of all the industries.
+This was too much information to show in the donut chart.
+Also fixed the legend and tool-tip.
+When hovering a slice of the donut, the specific industry name is shown, including the corresponding number of incidents.